English language requirements

 On completion of the Graduate Diploma of Commerce you may progress to Deakin’s Master of Commerce.Read More

-To complete the Graduate Diploma of Commerce, students must attain a total of 8 credit points, consisting of 5 credit points of core units and 3 credit points of elective units,plus completion of MAI010 Academic Integrity (0 -credit point compulsory unit).
+To complete the Graduate Diploma of Commerce, students must attain a total of 8 credit points, consisting of 5 credit points of core units and 3 credit points of elective units, plus completion of the compulsory 0-credit point unit, MAI010 Academic Integrity.
 Most units (think of units as 'subjects') are equal to 1 credit point.
 Electives may be selected from the full range of units available in the Master of Commerce (see M755 Master of Commerce entry for list of units available).

 * MPM701A is a Start Anytime unit